 Frequently Asked Questions

-What caused the OCC to be established?
+What caused the DPA to be established?

-The OCC receives, investigates and makes findings on civilian complaints of on-duty misconduct (including acts and omissions) by sworn members of the San Francisco Police Department.
-Where the OCC sustains one or more allegations against one or more officers in a given case, the case can either go to the Chief of Police or to the Police Commission.
-The factors governing whether the Police Commission hears a case that has been sustained by the OCC include: severity of misconduct and of potential discipline; complexity of issues presented; degree of public interest in the matter; OCC recommendation to the Chief of Police as to forum (Chief or Commission).
+The DPA receives, investigates and makes findings on civilian complaints of on-duty misconduct (including acts and omissions) by sworn members of the San Francisco Police Department.
+Where the DPA sustains one or more allegations against one or more officers in a given case, the case can either go to the Chief of Police or to the Police Commission.
+The factors governing whether the Police Commission hears a case that has been sustained by the DPA include: severity of misconduct and of potential discipline; complexity of issues presented; degree of public interest in the matter; DPA recommendation to the Chief of Police as to forum (Chief or Commission).
 The Chief of Police either refers the case to the Commission, or hears it directly.
 The Chief of Police has disciplinary power to issue a 10-day suspension, or less; the Commission holds all greater disciplinary power, including the power to hear appeals from the Chief's disciplinary decisions.
-Both the Chief and the OCC (after conferring with the Chief) may file charges of officer misconduct with the Commission.
+Both the Chief and the DPA (after conferring with the Chief) may file charges of officer misconduct with the Commission.